Newsroom

 Women in Sport WA

-Founded in Perth by Karen Hennessy, the Women in Sport WA team is a vibrant group of volunteers who are passionate about one thing: SPORT and increasing the visibility, participation and benefits of sport both mentally and physically for women in Western Australia.
+Founded in Perth by Karen Hennessy, the Women in Sport WA - link will open in a new windowteam is a vibrant group of volunteers who are passionate about one thing: SPORT and increasing the visibility, participation and benefits of sport both mentally and physically for women in Western Australia.

 Empowerment2Be

-Empowerment2Be provides coaching and counselling to help individuals, families, employees & workplaces achieve their goals and manage life events and challenges including pregnancy, trauma, anxiety, planning for school leaving, career changes and parenting.
+Empowerment2Be - link will open in a new window provides coaching and counselling to help individuals, families, employees & workplaces achieve their goals and manage life events and challenges including pregnancy, trauma, anxiety, planning for school leaving, career changes and parenting.

 Harvey Community Resource Centre

-Harvey Community Resource Centre is a community hub that plays a vital role in providing communication links, access to government services, internet access and a range of support for community groups, seniors, young people, and other Harvey locals.
+Harvey Community Resource Centre - link will open in a new window is a community hub that plays a vital role in providing communication links, access to government services, internet access and a range of support for community groups, seniors, young people, and other Harvey locals.

 Radiance South West

-Radiance South West is a community network connecting parents to local services to support their emotional wellbeing during early parenthood and manage conditions including perinatal depression and anxiety.
+Radiance South West - link will open in a new windowis a community network connecting parents to local services to support their emotional wellbeing during early parenthood and manage conditions including perinatal depression and anxiety.

 Town of Mosman Park

-Managing one of the smallest local government areas in Western Australia, the Town of Mosman Park works to provide a mentally healthy environment for residents, visitors, staff and the wider community, including through strategies that help people to be active, participate in community activities and engage in volunteering.
+Managing one of the smallest local government areas in Western Australia, the Town of Mosman Park - link will open in a new window works to provide a mentally healthy environment for residents, visitors, staff and the wider community, including through strategies that help people to be active, participate in community activities and engage in volunteering.

 Mount Barker Tourism